-EarTrumpet for Windows 10 is a UWP app hosted on the Microsoft Store.
-By installing this app, the user can get a modern redesigned Volume Mixer in just one click from the system icons list.
+EarTrumpet for Windows 11/10 is a UWP app hosted on the Microsoft Store.
+By installing this app, the user can get a modern, redesigned Volume Mixer in just one click from the system icons list.
 No matter what we use our computers, laptops or tablets for, it involves the use of sound in some or in another way.

-If you are a developer, a gamer, or if you use your computer for office work or just to browse the Internet, you will be facing times when you have to toggle volume on your Windows 10 machine.
-For that, Microsoft has been providing the users with the standard volume control for a very long time in the system icons group.
+If you are a developer, a gamer, or if you use your computer for office work or to browse the Internet, you will be facing times when you must toggle the volume on your Windows machine.
+For that, Microsoft has been providing users with the standard volume control for a very long time in the system icons group.
 That volume control is the master volume control that works universally for all the applications playing sounds.
 Sometimes, users wish to control the volume of these applications individually.
 But fortunately, Microsoft got you covered here as well.

-When you right click on the Volume Control icon and click on Open Volume Mixer, you see the Volume Mixer Control box open up.
+When you right-click on the Volume Control icon in Windows 10 and click on Open Volume Mixer, you see the Volume Mixer Control box open up.

-Now, getting here takes a bit more of a time than it should.
+Now, getting here takes a bit more of time than it should.
 But what if we can just do it with a click?
 This is where EarTrumpt hops in.
 It is a UWP app, so you can find it on the Microsoft Store, it is available for totally free of cost.
-This means that you get a full featured app and that too without any sorts of Advertisements, or limitations of services.
+This means that you get a full-featured app without any sort of Advertisements or limitations of services.
 Also, this app has been open-sourced and hosted on GitHub.

-EarTrumpet for Windows 10 works on Windows 10 PCs running Windows 10 1803 and newer builds of Windows 10.
-What this app does is, it adds an additional Volume Control icon identical to the default Windows 10 Volume Control icon in the System Icons list.
-And by using it you can get all the Volume Control Mixer controls in a new Windows 10 Fluent Design and that too reachable in a single click.
+EarTrumpet for Windows works on Windows PCs running Windows 11 and Windows 10 1803 and newer builds.
+What this app does is that it adds an additional Volume Control icon identical to the default Windows Volume Control icon in the System Icons list.
+And by using it, you can get all the Volume Control Mixer controls in a new Windows Fluent Design and that too reachable in a single click.
 This is how the Volume Control center in the new design looks like.

 Features in a nutshell: